ajay26188/task_tracker/README.md

 ### Challenges & Learnings
 - Balancing API flexibility with consistent contracts.
 - Ensuring organization-based isolation early for scalability.
+- Implementing **pagination** for tasks: learned how to efficiently fetch and display data page by page, and integrate it smoothly with frontend state.
+- Adding **database seeding scripts**: improved understanding of generating realistic demo data for users, projects, and tasks, which sped up testing and development.
 - Using Zod schemas to enforce strict validation and reduce runtime errors.
 - Designing CI/CD pipelines to simulate real-world team workflows.
 - Debugging and fixing cold start issues on Vercel by introducing uptime strategies.
-- Handling task edit flows in TaskModal, especially replacing assignees and ensuring immediate frontend updates.

-Built by **Ajay Sah**